Skip to content

 Note

-"Git uses the .git folder to store all the information about the project, including the tracked files and sub-directories located within the project’s directory.
+"Git uses the .git folder to store all information about the project, including the tracked files and sub-directories located within the project’s directory.
 If we ever delete the .git subdirectory, we will lose the project’s history." -- https://swcarpentry.github.io/git-novice/03-create.html.

 After creating the project, start a new R script and name it git_in_rstudio.R.